declanwatts97/code-institute-project-1/README.md

  ![laptop-test-4](assets/readme-images/laptop-test4.png)

-- Tablet testing - The responsiveness for tablets was tested through Google Chrome's developer tools.
+- Tablet testing (iPad Pro, also tested on Surface Pro 7 via developer tools) - The responsiveness for tablets was tested through Google Chrome's developer tools.
 I concluded that the site was responsive for tablets and looked as planned on the smaller screens.
 Screenshots are below:

 ![tablet-test-1](assets/readme-images/tablet-test1.png)